-(1) "Addition or Alteration" - Any change or modification to existing floating structures.

-(2) "Approved" - The items accepted and for-mally approved for use in waterways or marine use.

-(3) "Board" - The State Marine Board.

-(4) "Bonded" - An effective and permanent means of physical or chemical adhesion.

-(5) "Buoy" - Any public or private floating device used as a waterway marker or a sign for the purpose of a navigation aid.

-(6) "Director" - The State Marine Board Director.

-(7) "Dock" - Same as float or floating struc-ture.

-(8) "Encapsulated or Encapsulation" - A protective covering or physical barrier between the polystyrene foam floatation and the water.

-(9) "Floats or Floating Structure" - A struc-ture supported by polystyrene foam floatation and held in place by piling and mooring devices, including but not limited to boathouses, floating homes, marinas, and walkways, boarding floats or combination thereof, representative of one defined project.

-(10) "Fuel Floats" - Any floating structure used to dispense any form of fuel or any floating structure used to store, maintain or repair boat engines.

-(11) "Mil(s)" - One-one thousand of an inch of thickness or 0.001 of an inch.

-(12) "Maintenance and Repair" - The recon-struction or renewal of any part of an existing floating structure for the purpose of its maintenance.

-(13) "New Construction" - Any new floating structure.

-(14) "Polystyrene Foam Floatation" - All products manufactured that are expanded into polystyrene foam beads with cell diameters of 0.125" or larger used as floatation.
-(15) "Project" - Means one floating structure or series of

-(15) "Project" - Means one floating structure or series of floats physically connected, which would be representative of one defined activity.

-(16) "Submersible Polystyrene Device" - Any molded or expanded type of polystyrene foam used for floatation.

-(17) "Treated Wood" - Pressure treated, dimensional wood or plywood, by a commercial supplier with preservative, that is acceptable for use in waterways as specified by the EPA.

-(18) "Waters of This State" - Means all waters within the territorial limits of this state, the marginal sea adjacent to this state and the high seas when navigated as part of a journey or ride to or from the shore of this state.
+- (1) "Addition or Alteration" Any change or modification to existing floating structures. - (2) "Applicant" Is any person or contractor who is completing the pre certification or post event log. - (3) "Approved" The items accepted and formally approved for use in waterways or marine use. - (4) "Board" The State Marine Board. - (5) "Bonded" An effective and permanent means of physical or chemical adhesion. - (6) "Buoy" Any public or private floating device used as a waterway marker or a sign for the purpose of a navigation aid. - (7) "Contractor" A business that performs ten (10) or more projects and is registered with the Oregon Construction Board. - (8) "Director" The State Marine Board Director. - (9) "Dock" Same as float or floating structure. - (10) "Encapsulated or Encapsulation" A protective covering or physical barrier between the polystyrene foam floatation and the water. - (11) "Floats or Floating Structure" A structure supported by polystyrene foam floatation and held in place by piling and mooring devices, including but not limited to boathouses, floating homes, marinas, and walkways, boarding floats or combination thereof, representative of one defined project. - (12) "Fuel Floats" Any floating structure used to dispense any form of fuel or any floating structure used to store, maintain or repair boat engines. - (13) "Mil(s)" One-one thousand of an inch of thickness or 0.001 of an inch. - (14) "Maintenance and Repair" The reconstruction or renewal of any part of an existing floating structure for the purpose of its maintenance. - (15) "New Construction" Any new floating structure. - (16) "Person" is an individual at least eighteen (18) years old, a political subdivision or public agency, or any corporation, association, firm, partnership, joint stock company, or quasi-public corporation except Contractors as defined by this rule. - (17) "Polystyrene Foam Floatation" All products manufactured that are expanded into polystyrene foam beads with cell diameters of 0.125" or larger used as floatation. - (18) "Post Certification Log" The completion of an event log by contractors submitted monthly to the Board for review. - (19) "Pre-Certification Form" The certification form approved by the Board before construction by a person as defined by this rule. - (20) "Project" means one floating structure or series of floats physically connected, which would be representative of one defined activity. - (21) "Submersible Polystyrene Device" Any molded or expanded type of polystyrene foam used for floatation. - (22) "Treated Wood" Pressure treated, dimensional wood or plywood, by a commercial supplier with preservative, that is acceptable for use in waterways as specified by the EPA. - (23) "Waters of this state" means all waters within the territorial limits of this state, the marginal sea adjacent to this state and the high seas when navigated as part of a journey or ride to or from the shore of this state.

-Stat.
-Auth.: ORS 830.110 & ORS 830.950 Stats.
-Implemented: ORS 830.950 Hist.: MB 4-1992, f. & cert. ef.
-3-13-92
+Hist.: MB 4-1992, f. & cert. ef.
+3-13-92; OSMB 3-1999, f. & cert. ef.
+2-4-99